 Related: Tips for buying in the Seattle area

-All of those competing offers tend to drive home prices up, which is what we’re seeing in the Seattle real estate market.
-According to Zillow, the median home value in and around the city rose by 11.8% over the last 12 months (as reported in May 2017).
+All of those competing offers tend to drive home prices up, which is what we’re still seeing to some degree in the Seattle real estate market.
+According to Zillow, the median home value in and around the city rose by 2.2% over the last 12 months (as reported in June 2020).
+Within the city itself, the median price for a single-family is now $767,900.

 A Good Reason to Get Pre-Approved for a Mortgage